makriot/Snake/README.md

-# Snake
+# Snake game
-Snake game, it was written with python
+This game was written with python

+Repository includes:
+1. exe file - executable file to play game (windows)
+2.